Black History Archives Student Residency

 • The residency will run for a period of 8 weeks at 15 hours per week.

-• The student resident will conduct their research and complete their project outcome at the Vanier Library on Concordia's Loyola Campus.
+• The student resident will conduct their research and complete their project outcome at the Vanier Library on Concordia’s Loyola Campus.
+Some offsite work may be undertaken on an as-needed basis and determined in discussion with the Head, Special Collections and Archives.

 • This is a paid student resident program.
 The rate of pay is determined using the scale established by Concordia University.
 For undergraduate students, the rate of pay is currently $17.26 per hour.
 Masters students receive $22.14 per hour and PhD students receive $29.81 per hour of work.

 • Instruction in how to conduct primary source research, how to cite archival resources, and understanding copyright will be offered at the start of the residency.
-Depending on the interests of the students, training may also cover other areas, including digital scholarship and research data

 Eligibility

 • Applicants must be pursuing undergraduate or graduate studies in any Concordia faculty (full or part-time).
-They must be enrolled at the time of application and be eligible for student work for the duration of the residency
+They must be enrolled at the time of application and be eligible for student work for the duration of the residency.

 • Applicants must be registered with The NouLa Centre for Black Students.